n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

   return cmd;
 }
 ```
-It use `parseexec` to get the left part and jump over the pipe symbol.
+It uses `parseexec` to get the left part and jump over the pipe symbol.
-The it call parsepipe to parse it's right part.
-I have a question at the first time I saw this line.
-I was confused why don't it use parseexec to parse the right part.
+It calls `parsepipe` to parse its right part.
+I have a question the first time I saw this line.
+I was confused why don't we use `parseexec` to parse the right part.
 The answer is it's different from the redirection.
 We only have one redirection symbol in one command.
 But we don't know how many pipes symbols would be in the command.
-Using parsepipe is very elegant!
+Using `parsepipe` is very elegant!

-The function `pipecmd` would use the information got from parser to fills the element in `strcut pipecmd`.
+The function `pipecmd` would use the information got from the parser to fill the element in `struct pipecmd`.
 ```c
 struct pipecmd {
   int type;